theobald-software/theobald-software.github.io/content/_en/xtract-is/sap-connection/sap-connection-parameters.md

 ### Sensitive Environment Variable in SSISDB Catalog

-Environment variables in the [SSISDB catalog](https://learn.microsoft.com/en-us/sql/integration-services/catalog/ssis-catalog?view=sql-server-ver16) can be used in combination with project parameters to:
+Environment variables in the [SSISDB catalog](https://learn.microsoft.com/en-us/sql/integration-services/catalog/ssis-catalog?view=sql-server-ver16) can be used in combination with project parameters to achieve the following:
-- parameterize SSIS packages after they are deployed to the server.
+- Parameterize SSIS packages after deploying to the server.
-- encode sensible data, e.g., SAP passwords.
+- Encode sensitive data, e.g., SAP passwords.

-Follow the steps below to set up a sensible environment variable for an Xtract Connection Manager property:
+Follow the steps below to set up a sensitive environment variable for an Xtract Connection Manager property:

 1. Configure an Xtract Connection Manager that uses project parameters, see [Parameterizing a Connection Manager](#parameterizing-an-xtract-connection-manager).
 2. Deploy the project to an SSISDB catalog.